For K-8 School Leaders

 FERPA/COPPA Red Flags to Check

-The questions to ask any AI ttol vendor before approving classroom use.
+The specific questions to ask any AI vendor before approving classroom use.
+What to look for.
+What disqualifies a tool immediately.

 04